Pharmacists’ guide to vaping supply arrangements

 vaping

-When the Commonwealth’s legislated vaping reforms come into effect tomorrow, pharmacists need to adhere to a new set of regulations for Schedule 3 prescribing and Schedule 4 supply.
+When the Commonwealth’s legislated vaping reforms come into effect tomorrow, pharmacists need to adhere to a new set of regulations for Schedule 3 supply and Schedule 4 prescribing.

 Ahead of the 1 October start date, PSA has updated their Professional Practice Guidelines for Pharmacists for Nicotine Dependence support.